GomidesTs/GomidesTs/README.md

-# Hi!
-I'm Tulio Gomides  :computer:
+# Hey!
+I'm Túlio Gomides :computer:

 ## About me:
-I study computer engineering at the Federal University of Ouro Preto and an expert in web development.
+I am a student of information systems at the Federal University of Ouro Preto.

-I am currently studying front-end development with React, and back-end development with node js.
+I'm currently studying frontend development with React and backend development with node js.

 ## My experience on github
 <div>